Middletown Township, New Jersey: Public transportation

 Ferry service to and from New York City is available through the NY Waterway.
 The ferry slip is located in the neighborhood of Belford and is utilized by many Middletown residents for commuting to New York City.
 The roughly 50 minute trip on the ferry to West Midtown Ferry Terminal travels across the Lower New York Bay to enter Lower New York Harbor at The Narrows.

 SeaStreak is another local ferry service, with its ferry slip in neighboring Highlands.
 SeaStreak offers ferry service to and from New York City with trips to Pier 11 (on the East River at Wall Street) and East 35th Street in Manhattan.
 The ferry service also offers seasonal travel, such as to the public beaches on Sandy Hook, baseball games at Yankee Stadium and Citi Field, trips to Broadway matinees, Martha's Vineyard in Massachusetts, college football games at West Point, fall foliage in the Hudson Valley, and to the Macy's Thanksgiving Day Parade, among other excursions.

 Healthcare

 Hackensack Meridian Health has two hospitals in the area.
 Bayshore Medical Center in neighboring Holmdel and Riverview Medical Center in neighboring Red Bank.
-These are local hospitals for the Raritan Bayshore region and handles all but trauma cases.
-The closest major university hospitals to the area that handle trauma care are, Jersey Shore University Medical Center in nearby Neptune Township and Robert Wood Johnson University Hospital in nearby New Brunswick.
+These are local hospitals for the Raritan Bayshore Region and handles all but trauma cases.
+The closest major university hospitals to the area that handle trauma care are, Jersey Shore University Medical Center in nearby Neptune and Robert Wood Johnson University Hospital in nearby New Brunswick.

 Memorial Sloan Kettering Cancer Center, founded in New York City in 1884, has a regional center for Monmouth County located in Middletown.
 The Memorial Sloan Kettering Cancer Center of Monmouth is the first center outside of the main center in Manhattan to offer outpatient surgery.